 What Are You Looking For In A Gym Mirror?

-There are a few things you want to look at when choosing the best gym mirror that will be right for you.
+There are a few things you want to look at (pardon the pun) when choosing the best gym mirror that will be right for you.

 Then there is the space itself.
 How big is your wall?
 And how much of your wall are you looking to take up?

-However, if you have a large studio and are wanting floor to ceiling mirrors along an entire wall (a common situation, and one that I always like to see), then you will have to rethink things a bit.
 You will obviously need large mirrors.
-The ones below are all pretty big, with two at around six by four feet.
+The ones below are all pretty big, with two at around 6×4 feet.
 You will be able to cover most walls with just two to four of them.
 However, it can be pricey, as this can set you back hundreds.
 I also have an option below that will allow you to do it at a fraction of the price, with a couple of inevitable trade-offs.

 Thickness can be a big deal.
 The thicker a mirror, the sturdier and more robust it will be.
 Thin ones will likely crack as soon as someone looks at them.
 However, you will need to balance this against the added weight that a thicker mirror will bring – some walls won’t be able to take being completely covered in 20kg+ mirrors.